Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 12.27.13 UTC
+- WIB: Minggu, 1 Desember 2024 13.35.45 UTC
-- WITA: Minggu, 1 Desember 2024 13.27.13 UTC
+- WITA: Minggu, 1 Desember 2024 14.35.45 UTC
-- WIT: Minggu, 1 Desember 2024 14.27.13 UTC
+- WIT: Minggu, 1 Desember 2024 15.35.45 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: success
+Kategori: friendship